-Recruitment agency commissions are the fees agencies charge employers for finding and placing candidates, typically ranging from 15-35% of a hire's first-year salary depending on the model.
+Recruitment agency commission structures are the fee models agencies use to charge employers for finding and placing candidates, typically ranging from 15-35% of a hire’s first-year salary depending on the arrangement.
 The US staffing and recruiting industry generated $189 billion in revenue in 2024, according to Staffing Industry Analysts (SIA), and every dollar of that moved through one of six commission structures.
-Whether you're launching a new agency or renegotiating client contracts, understanding these models determines your revenue ceiling.
+Whether you’re launching a new agency or renegotiating client contracts, understanding these recruitment agency fee structures determines your revenue ceiling.

 This guide breaks down each commission structure with real rates, payment terms, and margin benchmarks so you can price your services competitively without leaving money on the table.
 If you’re still in the planning phase, our step-by-step guide to starting a recruiting agency covers everything from legal setup to landing your first client.